-Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment The useful economic lives of assets are re-assessed whenever the assets are revalued.
+Item Uncertainties Effect if actual results differ from assumptions Property, Plant and Equipment A process of revaluation is undertaken as set out in the accounting policies.
+Revaluations of non-current assets are provided by professional valuers.
+However, the revaluation process cannot take account of detailed up to date information for every building revalued, given the large size, and diverse nature and age, of the building stock, and the relatively small level of resources which can be allocated for this function.
+Often assumptions are made, and industry index values are applied, to arrive at an appropriate estimate of the asset's value.
+Some of these judgements can be subjective.
+The Authority's balance sheet includes a significant value of property, plant and equipment.
+Small variations in assumptions made can have a significant impact on the assigned value.
+Movements in valuation, however, do not affect council tax levels, but are reflected in changes to the Capital Adjustment Account or Revaluation Reserve, as appropriate.
+Property, Plant and Equipment The useful economic lives of assets are re-assessed whenever the assets are revalued.
 This is then used to calculate the annual depreciation charge.
-It is very difficult to assess accurately the life of many buildings.
-The revaluation process cannot take account of the detailed condition of every building revalued, given the large size, and diverse nature and age, of the building stock, and the relatively small level of resources which can be allocated for this function.
+It is very difficult to assess accurately the life of many buildings, and assumptions will often be made in setting a useful economic life.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 Similarly, if the life of assets is increased by a revaluation, depreciation will reduce but the carrying amount of the asset will increase.
 Although depreciation itself does not affect council tax levels (as it is a notional charge), there is a capital cost to the council if a building has to be replaced early, or a capital saving if a building lasts longer than expected.

-Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements.
+Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied (see Note 14).
 The actuarial loss or gain provided by the actuary's calculation can be significant.
 This charge to the Comprehensive Income & Expenditure Statement is notional as it is not charged to the general fund, and does not affect council tax levels.
 If the future investment returns are different from the actuarial assumptions, it will not affect the council tax.
 However, if the pension fund assets and liabilities vary significantly from those forecast by the actuary, it could mean that either higher or lower pension contributions would be payable by the Authority in the future.
 Bad Debt Provision The estimated provision for bad debts is made up of a specific provision related to some long standing debts where there is significant risk that the funds will not be recovered, plus a general provision representing an estimate of the proportion of the remainder of the debt which past experience suggests is unlikely to be fully recovered.
 The creation of the bad debt provision has generated a charge to the Comprehensive Income and Expenditure Statement.
 If the Authority has over provided for bad debts (i.e. collects more debt than the calculation of the provision has estimated), this will increase the income to be recognised by the Authority.
 Conversely, if the Authority has under provided for bad debts, this will lead to a further charge in the Comprehensive Income and Expenditure Statement.